k-gun/arrays/README.md

 $map->sum(); //=> 3

 // this will throw a xo\exception\MethodException
-// cos' append() does not take a key but only value
+// 'cos append() does not take a key but only value
 $map->append(3);

 // add new item with key,value pairs using set(), or push() as well